Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 Homebridge-server implemantation for alexa on the esp8266

-This Project uses an esp8266 board as a hub to control RF-Switches via Amazon Echo (Alexa) by leveraging a homebridge skill.
+This Project uses an esp8266 board as a hub to control RF-Switches and IFR-Modules via Amazon Echo (Alexa) by leveraging a homebridge skill.

 Status of this documentation is incomplete.
 Parts that still need work are marked by @@todo

 # Flashing the release.